C2SM/icon-vis/README.md

 ### Specifying Vertical Level
 <details><summary><b><u> &#8595 </u></b> </summary><p>

-You can specify the vertical level (height/altitude / pressure levels) at which you are plotting data by specifying the `z` formatoption.
+You can specify the vertical level (height/altitude/pressure levels) at which you are plotting data by specifying the `z` formatoption.
 This specifies the index of the vertical level array.

 :bangbang: **Be careful** which direction your vertical level data is sorted, since the order direction could be changed by post processing tools.